 Highly Pigmented Encaustic Paints

-It is less expensive to make your own encaustic paints than to buy the commercially available paints but ready-made encaustic paints are much more highly pigmented than what you can mix with oil paints.
-When you’re mixing oil paint into your own clear encaustic medium, do not add more than 25% paint to 75% medium or you will end up with a soft wax that won’t harden.
+Ready-made encaustic paints are much more highly pigmented than what you can mix with oil paints.
+If you’re mixing oil paint into your own clear encaustic medium, do not add more than 25% paint to 75% medium or you will end up with a soft wax that won’t harden.
 As Kama encaustic paints are so highly pigmented I can break off a piece of their paints and add it to my own 5:1 ratio encaustic medium to make a rich pigmented paint that will go farther.